-CBD is short for cannabidiol, a byproduct extracted from hemp plants.
+CBD is short for cannabidiol, a naturally-occurring cannabinoid that’s found within cannabis.
+It’s also a byproduct that can be extracted from hemp plants.
 This organic compound is another one of the “big six” cannabinoids that have been studied for medical research.
-It is not psychoactive, meaning it won’t cause a high when consumed alone.
-Partially because of this, CBD is currently legal in almost every state.
-Although it still has some restrictions, it’s one of the most widely available cannabinoids!
-States have a wide variety of laws, which can range from a slight change in age limits to complete illegality (for example in Idaho).
+It’s not psychoactive, meaning it will not cause a high when consumed alone.
+Partially due to this, CBD is currently legal in almost every state.
+Although it still has some restrictions, it’s one of the most widely available cannabinoids.
+States have a wide variety of laws though, which can range from slight differences in age limits to complete illegality (in Idaho for example).

-In legal cannabis sectors across the country, CBD is also found inside of many cannabis products.
-As research is being done inside these legal markets, many people report they’re using cannabidiol for a variety of lifestyle improvements.
+In legal cannabis sectors across the country, CBD is found in of many cannabis products.
+As research is being expanded within these legal markets, many people report they are using cannabidiol for a variety of lifestyle improvements.
 These benefits can range from helping with nausea and anxiety reduction, to its physically calming properties, to even working as a possible sleep aid.
 CBD is also found to be most effective when paired with a full spectrum of a strain’s cannabinoids and terpenes.
 Caution and research are heavily encouraged when looking for CBD products, and every individual’s body is unique.
 What works for some may not work for others.

-Although a majority of cannabinoids and cannabis itself are still under-researched in the scientific world, cannabidiol has become uniquely well known.
+Although a majority of cannabinoids and cannabis itself are still under-researched in the scientific world, cannabidiol has become uniquely well-known.
 The FDA has even approved a prescription oil containing CBD, called Epidiolex, for use in every state.
 Epidiolex has been approved to treat two different types of epilepsy!
 Despite this breakthrough use of CBD in a prescription, cannabidiol is still not approved by the FDA.
-In-depth research must be done by the federal government before that will happen.
-Hopefully as time goes on, research will find out what many patients have been finding out for themselves.
+Further research must be done by the federal government before that will happen.
+Hopefully as time goes on, research will discover and prove what many individuals have been finding out for themselves.